EE BIOL C177/C234

 Course Info

-• Where and When: We’ll be meeting Mondays and Wednesdays, 11:00 AM to 11:50 AM, in Botany 108.
+• Where and When: Tuesdays and Thursdays, 11:00 AM to 11:50 AM, in Haines 39.

 • What to Bring: Just your laptop and a healthy dose of intellectual curiosity.
 If you have played with R before, great; if not, don’t worry—you’ll pick it up.